c-ding-math/functor-network/README.md

 - **Minimalist & Focused.** No clutter.
 No distractions.
 Just a clean, efficient, and secure space for your mathematical thoughts.

-Other small but useful features, including syntax highlighting for Lean, support for social sharing platforms commonly used by mathematicians, and so on.
+Other small yet useful features include syntax highlighting for Lean and integration with social platforms popular among mathematicians.

 ## Comparison